root-project/web/manual/storing_root_objects/index.md

 ## ROOT command line tools

-With the ROOT command line tools you can quickly inspect and modify the contents of ROOT files.<br>
+With the ROOT command line tools you can quickly inspect and modify the contents of ROOT files.
 There are ROOT command line tools for:
 - simple file operations,
 - automating common operations performed on ROOT classes.